MckennaCisler/jsonresume-theme-concise/README.md

 ```
 npm install
 ```
-This will install handlebars, which is needed for templating.
+This will install handlebars.js, which is needed for templating.

 ### Serve theme